Icky Thump (song): Release and reception

 "Icky Thump" was made available online through the United States and Canada iTunes Store on Thursday, April 26, 2007.
 The single reached number 26 on the Billboard Hot 100 and became the group's only Top 40 single on that chart.
 The song also reached number one (for three weeks) on the Alternative Songs chart and number 11 on the Hot Mainstream Rock Tracks chart.
 The song also ended the 15-week run of "What I've Done" by Linkin Park at the top of the Modern Rock Tracks chart when the song rose to the top of that chart in August.
 It was the second song by the White Stripes to top the chart, after "Seven Nation Army."
 It ended up being certified both Gold for physical shipments and Platinum for digital sales in the US.

 Third Man Records/XL Recordings also released CD and vinyl versions of the "Icky Thump" single on June 11, 2007 in the UK.
 It is to date the duo's biggest UK chart hit, debuting at number 13 in the UK Singles Chart via download sales alone and peaking at number two the following week, marking their first UK Top 3 single, and was kept off the number-one spot by "Umbrella" by Rihanna featuring Jay-Z. On the Scottish Singles Chart, however, the song dethroned "Umbrella" to claim the number-one spot.
 After peaking, the song very quickly dropped out of the Top 100, spending only seven weeks on both charts and ending 2007 as the UK's 122nd best-selling song.

 This song was number 17 on Rolling Stone's list of the 100 Best Songs of 2007.
 On December 6, 2007, "Icky Thump" was nominated for two 2007 Grammy Awards: Best Rock Song and Best Rock Performance by a Duo or Group with Vocal, winning the latter category.
 In Australia, where the song reached number 46, the song was number 23 on the Triple J Hottest 100 of 2007.

-Promotion

-The song was featured in the special footage clip of Warner Bros.
-Pictures' Justice League shown at San Diego Comic-Con 2016 and was later included in the film's soundtrack.

 Music video

 The music video for "Icky Thump" premiered on AOL.com at midnight EDT on May 23, 2007.
-The video was co-directed by Jack White and the Malloy Brothers.
+The video was co-directed by Jack and the Malloy Brothers, and it stars both Jack and Meg.
 The video was filmed in Nashville, Tennessee, though it is set in Mexico.
 It features Spanish subtitles acting as a translation of the lyrics.
 The video debuted on MTV's Total Request Live on July 17, 2007, marking the first time a White Stripes video was ever on the countdown.

+Legacy

+"Icky Thump" has been featured in films such as The Other Guys (2010), Zack Snyder's Justice League (2021), and in a Dancing with the Stars performance by Robert Irwin and Witney Carson (2025).
+It was also used in a special footage clip of Justice League shown at the 2016 San Diego Comic-Con.